-People with disabilities and their families can use Achieving a Better Life Experience or ABLE accountsto help pay for qualified disability-related expenses.
+People with disabilities and their families can use Achieving a Better Life Experience or ABLE accounts to help pay for qualified disability-related expenses.
 ABLE accounts are tax-advantaged savings accounts that don’t affect eligibility for government assistance programs.
 Here are some key things people should know about these accounts.

 Annual contribution limit